Nationals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have won in 27, or 37.5%, of the 72 contests they have been named as odds-on underdogs this year.
+- The Nationals have come away with 28 wins in the 73 contests they have been listed as the underdogs in this season.

-- Washington has a record of 5-12 in games where sportsbooks have it as underdogs of at least +180 on the moneyline.
+- Washington has a record of 2-5 when it's set as an underdog of +200 or more by oddsmakers this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!